OneEsk19/Zymoseptoria-tritici/README.md

 * Dissecting VCF files
   - Document i made a while ago detailing the typical contents of a vcf file

+* FST.Rmd
+  - Mostly deprecated, but with some useful snippets

 * Generalised_VCF_filter_PCA.rmd
   - Subsetting AUS isolates from population
   - Applying folters